Audley Harrison: Harrison vs. Sprott II

+WBA heavyweight title challenge

-World title challenge vs. David Haye
+Harrison vs. Haye

 On 8 June 2010, Harrison vacated his European title, announcing his intention of getting a world title shot.
 He began negotiations with Hayemaker Promotions soon after, which culminated in a world-title fight in the M.E.N.
 Arena against WBA champion David Haye on 13 November 2010.

 Harrison was defeated by Haye, with the fight being stopped in the third round after Harrison was unable to respond to a barrage of punches from Haye.
 Statistics from the fight showed that Harrison only landed a single punch in the entire duration of the contest.

 Harrison was heavily criticised for his performance after the bout.
 British and Commonwealth champion Derek Chisora stated, "I'd never show my face again if I fought like that.
 It was pathetic.
 He disgraced himself and he disgraced British heavyweights, he shouldn't get paid the reported million pounds he is earning after that shambles."
 European light-heavyweight champion Nathan Cleverly also voiced his discontent with the fight, adding Harrison should now retire.
 Due to the nature of Harrison's defeat, the BBBofC withheld some of the fighter's purse while a full investigation of the bout was carried out.
 After the investigation into the fight was concluded, Harrison was granted his full purse on 11 January 2011.

-After defeat by David Haye through to retirement

 On 3 December 2010, it was confirmed Harrison would continue his career as a professional boxer despite calls for him to retire.
-Former British and Commonwealth champion Derek Chisora was critical of the decision, stating, "He's going to box on, but who's going to buy the tickets to go and watch him?
+British and Commonwealth champion Derek Chisora was critical of the decision, stating, "He's going to box on, but who's going to buy the tickets to go and watch him?
 Even if he gives them to you for free are you going to go and watch? ...
 Good luck to Audley anyway."

 On 15 November 2011, during an interview on BBC Breakfast following his departure from Strictly Come Dancing, Harrison announced that he would return to boxing for one last time saying "It could be over, but I just need to go and check."
 He stated his intention was to fight British Heavyweight Champion Tyson Fury in 2012.

 Harrison returned to the ring on 26 May 2012 and boxed Ali Adams at the Brentwood Centre, Essex for the International Masters Championships.
 Harrison sent his opponent to the canvas with a right hand and although Adams managed to get to his feet, a flurry of follow-up shots from Harrison prompted the referee to step in and end the contest.

+British title challenge

+Harrison vs. Price

 Harrison faced David Price on 13 October 2012, and lost the fight by knockout after 82 seconds of the first round.

 Harrison announced that he would not retire from boxing and will box on.

+International prizefighter champion

 On 23 February 2013 Harrison won the Prizefighter 29: The International Heavyweights III tournament, defeating Derric Rossy in the final.